anyamemensah/summarytabl/tests/testthat/_snaps/mean_group_tbl.md

     Condition
       Error in `mean_group_tbl()`:
       !
 Invalid `group` argument.
       i The value provided to `group`, "URMS", is not a column in `data`.
-Check for typos, spelling mistakes or invalid characters.
+Check for typos, spelling mistakes, or invalid characters.

 ---